-- That response to your dispute will come in the mail.
-It must advise you that if you wish to see whatever documentation was utilized to make that decision, a request can be made in writing –you should make that request and get those documents.
+- A response to your dispute should come in the mail.
+If you wish to see whatever documentation was utilized to make the decision that the losses were authorized by you, a request can be made in writing.
+You should make that request and get those documents without delay.

 - You should be provided actual evidence that reflects why the bank concluded that you authorized the transfer.
-Moreover, the information should be actual evidence, not a more specific explanation without evidence.
+Moreover, the information should be actual evidence, not a general explanation without evidence.
+Be sure to keep all correspondence and if you converse with anyone at the back, record the conversation or keep detailed notes about what bank personnel told you.
 This is very useful information for your attorneys.

-- The banks investigation must be reasonable.
-They can’t ignore you.
-If the bank fails to conduct a reasonable investigation or comes to a completely unreasonable conclusion with the evidence they have, you may have a claim against the bank for violations of the Electronic Funds Transfers Act.
-Such a claim entitles the consumer to three times their lost damages plus attorney fees!
+- The bank’s investigation must be reasonable.
+They can’t legally ignore you.
+If the bank fails to conduct a reasonable investigation or comes to a completely unreasonable conclusion with the evidence they have, you may have a claim against the bank for violations of the Electronic Funds Transfers Act (EFTA).
+Such a claim entitles the consumer to three times their lost damages plus attorney fees.